s-ccs/paper-UnfoldMakie/typst/main.typ

 = State of the field

-There are dozens of libraries for ERP analysis including visualization in Python and MATLAB.
+There are dozens of libraries in Python and MATLAB for ERP analysis and visualization.
 According to a recent survey @mikheev2024art, most EEG practitioners (82%) have experience with MATLAB-based tools like `EEGLAB` @delorme2004eeglab, `FieldTrip` @oostenveld2011fieldtrip, `ERPLAB` @lopez2014erplab and Brainstorm @tadel2019meg.
 The Python-based `MNE` @Gramfort_MEG_and_EEG_2013 (41%) and the commercial software `Brain Vision Analyzer` (22%) further showed strong popularity.
-None of these toolboxes particularly focuses on visualizations.
+None of these toolboxes focuses particularly on visualizations.
 Indeed in terms of specialized EEG visualization toolboxes, we are aware of only two such libraries, both MATLAB-based and both named `eegvis` @robbins2012eegvis and @ehigner_2018eegvis.

-Few EEG/ERP analysis and/or visualization libraries were written in Julia.
+Few EEG/ERP analysis and/or visualization libraries have been written in Julia.
 We are aware of `NeuroAnalyzer.jl` @Wysokinski_NeuroAnalyzer, `EEGToolkit.jl` @Pereyra_EEGToolkit, `Neuroimaging.jl` @Luke_Neuroimaging.
 There are also #link("https://julianeuro.github.io/packages")[traces] of several abandoned projects.
-Worth highlighting is `PyMNE.jl`, a wrapper of the Python-MNE toolbox.
+Worth highlighting is `PyMNE.jl`, a wrapper for the Python-MNE toolbox.

 However, all these packages are focused on the analysis of EEG data, while our package is specialized on the visualization of ERPs and rERPs.
 This is the gap that `UnfoldMakie.jl` fills.